samhh/bukubrow-webext/README.md

 ## Contributing

-The WebExtension is written in strict TypeScript, utilising React for rendering and Redux with thunks for state management, and makes heavy use of the functional library `fp-ts` for ADT-driven data management and enhanced type safety.
-Yarn is used for dependency management and task running.
+The WebExtension is written in PureScript, utilising React for rendering via [oak](https://github.com/ehrenmurdick/purescript-oak).
 Data is fetched from the host via native messaging.

+As referenced above Spago is the build tool of choice, thus the only scripts defined in the npm manifest are those for bundling Spago/PureScript's output for the browser.
+The typical development workflow is to run `yarn bundle-dev`, `spago build -w`, and `spago test -w` simultaneously.